rryam/LumoKit/README.md

 ### Semantic Chunking (`.semantic`) - Recommended

-Intelligently adapts to content type with specialized handling for different text types:
+Adapts to content type with specialized handling for different text types:

 **For Prose:**
 ```swift